Fuzzy Name Matching Software: Solving the People Data Challenge

 Healthcare: Patient Identity Matching (EMPI)

-Patient name matching is the most safety-critical application of fuzzy name matching.
-When "Robert J. Smith" visits his primary care physician, "Bob Smith" gets labs at a diagnostic center, and "R.J.
-Smith" fills prescriptions at a pharmacy, the EMPI system must recognize all three as the same patient.
-Failure means fragmented medical records, missed drug interactions, and redundant testing.
+Patient name matching is the most safety-critical application.
+When “Robert J. Smith” sees his physician, “Bob Smith” gets labs at a diagnostic center, and “R.J.
+Smith” fills prescriptions at a pharmacy, the EMPI must recognize all three as one patient, or records fragment and drug interactions get missed.

-A 500-bed hospital system processing 2 million patient records used Jaro-Winkler + Double Metaphone with nickname resolution and multi-pass blocking (name + DOB, SSN fragment + ZIP, phone number) and reduced its duplicate rate from 11.2% to 0.8% within 90 days.
-The system runs on-premise to maintain HIPAA compliance.
-In healthcare, every name matching decision must produce an auditable trail documenting which algorithms fired, what scores they produced, and how the match was classified.
+A 500-bed hospital system processing 2 million patient records used Jaro-Winkler plus Double Metaphone with nickname resolution and multi-pass blocking and reduced its duplicate rate from 11.2 percent to 0.8 percent within 90 days, running on-premise for HIPAA compliance.
+In healthcare, every name matching decision must produce an auditable trail of which algorithms fired, what scores they produced, and how the match was classified.

-Banks match customer names against sanctions lists (OFAC, EU Sanctions) and PEP databases where missing a true match carries severe regulatory penalties.
-Name matching in this context requires high recall: transliteration variants of sanctioned individuals' names ("Mohamad" vs. "Muhammad" vs. "Mohammed") must all be caught.
-Financial institutions typically use lower-than-normal thresholds (0.75-0.80) and accept the resulting higher false positive rate as the cost of regulatory safety.
+Banks match customer names against sanctions lists such as OFAC and EU Sanctions, where missing a true match carries severe penalties.
+This requires high recall, so transliteration variants such as “Mohamad,” “Muhammad,” and “Mohammed” must all be caught.
+Institutions typically use lower thresholds (0.75 to 0.80) and accept more false positives as the cost of regulatory safety.

 Government: Citizen Record Linkage